mogensen/docker-swarm-meetup/Docker Swarm exercises.md

 ## About this exercise set

 > To help the users of this exercise to learn how to use docker and where to get help when they are stuck in the real world, I have tried to create exercieses that forces the user to look in documentation and experiment.
+> **This means, that the excercise set is not a simple copy & paste exercise**

 ## Setup a Docker Swarm Cluster

-In this part we use Play With Docker as a free provider of Alpine Linux Virtual Machine in the cloud.
+In this part we use Play With Docker as a free provider of Alpine Linux Virtual MachineS in the cloud.
 These can be used to build and run Docker containers and to play around with clusters in Swarm Mode.

 This can be found at: [http://play-with-docker.com/](http://play-with-docker.com/)